VVCEIEEECSSC/OnlineCodingCompetation-2021/README.md

 5. You are not supposed to share the problem statement with anyone until and unless the event is completely over

-Hope you have a GitHub account, if not please create one before the event.

 All the best for your future enclaves!!